 We strongly encourage pilots to fit the selective port modification kits which are available for most avgas-powered aircraft.

-When you order a carnet card for your aircraft you will be asked whether you require an avgas or a jet fuel card.
+When you order a Sterling card for your aircraft you will be asked whether you require an avgas or a jet fuel card.

 Our card swipe bowsers are grade-specific: an avgas card will not operate a jet fuel bowser and vice versa.